vrza/rhmz/README.md

 ## Which backend should I use?

-Try metar_xml, it supports thousands of ICAO airport codes.
+Try `metar_xml`, it supports thousands of ICAO airport codes.